-Note 17.
+Note 18.
 Subsequent Events

-The Authority has evaluated subsequent events to June 30, 2019 through September 12, 2019, the date the financial statements were available for issuance, and determined that there are no other material items that would require recognition or disclosure in the Authority's financial statements,
+The Authority has evaluated subsequent events to June 30, 2020 through September 30, 2020, the date the financial statements were available for issuance, and determined that there were material items that would require recognition or disclosure in the Authority's financial statements, in addition to the RAN refinancing discussed in Note 6.